 DSM-2 modeling results for existing conditions provided by the Contra Costa Water District (CCWD) were used to develop boundary conditions for the MIKE-11 model.
-The CCWD also provided M&N with DSM-2 results from a "gates closed" simulation, where a representation of the gates were inserted into the DSM-2 model which completely blocked flow until overtopping at the two gate-locations.
-A statistical analysis of these results was used to guide the selection of starting head-differentials for the MIKE-21 gates opening scenario.
+The CCWD also provided M&N with DSM-2 results from a gates closed simulation, where a representation of the Project was inserted into the DSM-2 model which completely blocked flow until barrier overtopping occurred.

-2.4 MIKE-11 MODEL CALIBRATION
+2.5 MIKE-11 MODEL CALIBRATION